RCK1439/rklog/README.md

 As seen in the example above, messages are logged in a format:
 ```
-[severity]:[hh:mm:ss]: <message>
+[title]:[severity]:[hh:mm:ss]: <message>
 ```

-Based on the severity of the log, the color changes
+In the example above `RK_DEFAULT_LOG_STYLE` was used for the logging style parameter.
+This can, of course be configured and styled in whichever way you please!

 ## Future Plans

-- Customizable logging colors
 - Customizable logging formats
-- Thread safe logging
+- Thread safe logging (implemented, but untested)
 - More portability